oldkingOK/HITszConnectForAndroid/README.md

-# ZJU Connect for Android
+# HITSZ Connect for Android